cujojs/when/README.md

 # What's New?

+### 1.6.0

+* New [when.join](when/blob/master/docs/api.md#whenjoin) - Joins 2 or more promises together into a single promise.
+* [when.some](when/blob/master/docs/api.md#whensome) and [when.any](when/blob/master/docs/api.md#whenany) now act like competitive races, and have generally more useful behavior.
+[Read the discussion in #60](https://github.com/cujojs/when/issues/60).
+* *Experimental* progress event propagation.
+Progress events will propagate through promise chains.
+[Read the details here](when/blob/master/docs/api.md#progress-events).
+* For now, removed calls to `Object.freeze`.
+Promises are no longer frozen due to a horrendous v8 performance penalty.
+[Read discussion here](https://groups.google.com/d/topic/cujojs/w_olYqorbsY/discussion).
+* [when/debug](https://github.com/cujojs/when/wiki/when-debug) now allows setting global a debugging callback for rejected promises.

 ### 1.5.2

 * Integrate @domenic's [Promises/A Test Suite](https://github.com/domenic/promise-tests).
 Runs via `npm test`.
 * No functional change

-### 1.6.0

-* when.join - Joins 2 or more promises together into a single promise.

 ### 1.5.1

 * Performance optimization for [when.defer](when/blob/master/docs/api.md#whendefer), up to 1.5x in some cases.
-* [when/debug](when/blob/master/docs/api.md#whendebug) can now log exceptions and rejections in deeper promise chains, in some cases, even when the promises involved aren't when.js promises.
+* [when/debug](https://github.com/cujojs/when/wiki/when-debug) can now log exceptions and rejections in deeper promise chains, in some cases, even when the promises involved aren't when.js promises.

 ### 1.5.0